lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### Summary of PoP Options
-{: id="sect-5.2.8.4"}
+{: id="sect-5.2.8.3"}

 The text in this section provides several options with respect to POP techniques.
-Using "SK" for "signing key", "EK" for "encryption key", and "KAK" for "key agreement key", the techniques may be summarized as follows:
+Using "SK" for "signing key", "EK" for "encryption key", "KAK" for "key agreement key", and "KEMK" for "key encapsulation mechanism key", the techniques may be summarized as follows:

 ~~~~
    RAVerified;
    SKPOP;
    EKPOPThisMessage;
    KAKPOPThisMessage;
+   EKPOPEncryptedKey;
+   KAKPOPEncryptedKey;
+   KEMKPOPEncryptedKey;
    KAKPOPThisMessageDHMAC;
    EKPOPEncryptedCert;
    KAKPOPEncryptedCert;
+   KEMKPOPEncryptedCert;
+   EKPOPChallengeResp;
-   EKPOPChallengeResp; and
+   KAKPOPChallengeResp; and
-   KAKPOPChallengeResp.
+   KEMKPOPChallengeResp.
 ~~~~

 Given this array of options, it is natural to ask how an end entity